Buddy Ryan: Houston Oilers

-Ryan became the defensive coordinator for the Houston Oilers in 1993, and his defensive team helped propel the Oilers to an 11-game winning streak at the end of the 1993 NFL season.
+Ryan became the defensive coordinator for the Houston Oilers in 1993, and his unit helped propel the Oilers to an 11-game winning streak at the end of the 1993 NFL season.
 On January 2, 1994, in the Oilers' final regular season game against the New York Jets, Ryan was involved in a sideline altercation with the offensive coordinator Kevin Gilbride during the nationally telecast game.

 Ryan had been criticizing Gilbride's "run and shoot", referring to it as the "chuck and duck."
-Ryan thought that last-minute defensive stands lost him two players to injuries when the offense could have simply run the clock out.
+Ryan thought that two defensive players were injured on last-minute defensive stands when the offense could have simply run the clock out.
 At the end of the first half in the game against the Jets, Gilbride called a pass play, and when Cody Carlson fumbled the snap, Ryan started yelling at Gilbride, who then started walking towards Ryan, yelling back.
 When they were at arm's length, "Ryan ... attempted to punch Gilbride in the jaw" before linebacker Keith McCants and several other Oilers players separated them.
 "Kevin Gilbride will be selling insurance in two years," Ryan said a few days after the incident.

 The Oilers lost to the Kansas City Chiefs 28–20 in a divisional round match at the Astrodome two weeks later on January 16.
 After scoring the Chiefs' first touchdown on a 7-yard pass from Joe Montana, Keith Cash fired the football at an image of Ryan's face on a banner hanging beyond the end zone.
 Holding no grudge against Ryan, Cash explained, "I saw it as I was crossing the goal line, and it was just impulse.
 I just let it fly."

 Arizona Cardinals

 After being given a large share of the credit for the success in Houston in 1993, Ryan was named head coach and general manager of the Arizona Cardinals in 1994.
 On arriving in Phoenix, Ryan announced, "You've got a winner in town."
-Ryan went 8–8 his first year, but was fired after the Cardinals crumbled to 4–12 the following season.
+Ryan was cited as providing a spark of interest in the team with his outspoken nature; he also named his two sons in Rob and Rex to be assistant coaches.
+Ryan went 8–8 his first year, which came with an offense that was in the bottom five of both total offense and scoring offense; the eight wins were the most for the franchise since the move to Arizona along with their first non-losing season since 1984.
+The following year did not go as well.
+He was fired after the Cardinals crumbled to 4–12 the following season, which saw them lose seven of their final eight games.
+After a miserable 37–13 loss on Monday Night Football to the Dallas Cowboys to close the year out, Ryan (who mistakenly left the field before the final seconds) was fired by owner Bill Bidwill on December 26.
+Bidwill cited the lackluster effort by the team as the pushing factor in his decision.
 He spent two seasons in Arizona and compiled a record of 12–20.